-On the 1st January 2005 new Environmental Information Regulations (EIR) came into force, giving members of the public the right to access environmental information held by public authorities like the council, the police, and so on.
+On the 1st January 2005 new Environmental Information Regulations (EIRs) came into force, giving members of the public the right to access environmental information held by public authorities.

 What is environmental information?

-- The state of human health and safety, contamination of the food chain.
-Cultural sites and built structures (as they may be affected by environmental factors)
+- The state of human health and safety, food chains, cultural sites and built structures

 How can I make a request?